 This is what made Billie Eilish

 Billie Eilish is the first musician born in the 2000s to have a number one hit.
 Her dreamy SoundCloud sound sounds just like how Xanax feels.
-But as it turns out, it’s not the music alone that makes the woman.
+But it’s not the music alone that makes the woman.
 That’s just how it starts.

 Found on SoundCloud